How to Shampoo Relaxed Hair Without Tangles or Breakage

 2. Wash hair in braids or twists

 This may seem odd, but it really does help.
-After detangling each section I then loosely braid or twist them and clip each section to the top of my head.
-The braids or twists keep my hair in place so strands aren't rubbing against each other and getting tangled.
+After detangling each section, I loosely braid or twist each section and clip each one to the top of my head.
+The braids or twists keep my hair in place, so strands aren't rubbing against each other and getting tangled.

 Shampooing your hair without it tangling | arelaxedgal.com